Skip to main content

 Lotus-Shaped City Pillar Shrine

-Main Hall And Traditional Lao Design
+Main Hall and Traditional Lao Design

 The main hall of Wat Si Muang is an embodiment of traditional Buddhist architecture in Laos, depicted by the layered roof, wooden beams, and intricate decorations.
 Upon entering the hall, one can expect to find images of Buddha statues, vibrant murals, and paintings that specifically depict Buddhist teachings and traditional folk tales.
 This hall is relatively intimate, which enables those who frequent it to pray.
 As a result of its design, it is considered a fine example of traditional religious architecture in Laos.